About the Author

 Hello from Tim Chan.

-I have kept working on understanding how my challenges can be transformed into capacity and strengths.
+I have kept working on understanding how my challenges can be transformed into diverse capacity and strengths.
 This journey has been supported and scaffolded by my social network.

 I am working with organizations that advocate for autism including I Can Network, Children and Young Adults with Disability and Reframing Autism.